njokinjuguna95/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes the group owner to school for the file hello change owner and grp owner changes the owner and the group owner
+changes the group owner to school for the file hello change owner and grp owner changes the owner and the group owner changes the owner of the file hello to betty only if it is owned by the user guillaume